Japan's modest household spending, wages growth point to fragile outlook

 But they have failed to fire up private consumption, which accounts for about 60 per cent of gross domestic product (GDP), as companies remain reluctant to raise wages.

-"As trade frictions heighten uncertainty over the growth outlook, businesses won't raise base pay much this year and households will become more cautious about spending," Norinchukin Research Institute's Minami said.
+"As trade frictions heighten uncertainty over the growth outlook, businesses won't raise base pay much this year and households will become more cautious about spending," Norinchukin Research Institute's Mr Minami said.
+REUTERS